nishantbhardwaj1/website/content/authors/admin/_index.md

     url: https://wii.gov.in

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include behaviour ecology, conservation, population ecology, management and policy
+bio: My research interests include behaviour ecology, conservation, population ecology, wildlife management and policy

 # Interests to show in About widget
 interests:

-  - Conservation and Management
+  - Human-animal interactions
   - Population Ecology
   - Animal Behaviour
   - Behavioural Ecology
-  - Spatial Analysis
+  - Conservation & management

 # Education to show in About widget
 education: